raspberrypilearning/getting-started-with-picamera/en/step_8.md

 ## How to change the image settings and add image effects

-The Python `picamera` software provides a number of effects and configurations to change how your images look.
+The Python `picamera2` library provides a number of effects and configurations to change how your images look.

 **Note:** some settings only affect the preview and not the captured image, some affect only the captured image, and many others affect both.

 ### Set the image resolution

-You can change the `resolution` of the image that the Camera Module takes.
+You can change the resolution of the image that the Camera Module takes.

-By default, the image resolution is set to the resolution of your monitor.
-The maximum resolution is 2592×1944 for still photos, and 1920×1080 for video recording.
+Each Camera Module has different resolution capabilities.

+The V1 Module has a maximum resolution of `2592×1944` so we will try that!

-- Use the following code to set the `resolution` to maximum and take a picture.
+- Use the following code to set the resolution to maximum and take a picture.

-    **Note:** you also need to set the frame rate to `15` to enable this maximum resolution.

     ```python
+    from picamera2 import Picamera2
+    picam2 = Picamera2()
+    from time import sleep

-    camera.resolution = (2592, 1944)
+    picam2.preview_configuration.size = (2592, 1944)

-    camera.framerate = 15
-    camera.start_preview()
-    sleep(5)
-    camera.capture('/home/pi/Desktop/max.jpg')
-    camera.stop_preview()
+    picam2.start(show_preview=True)

+    sleep(2)
+    picam2.capture_file("max.jpg")
+    picam2.stop_preview()
     ```

-The minimum resolution is 64×64.
+The minimum resolution is `64×64`.

 - Try taking a picture with the minimum resolution.

+**TODO** UP TO HERE
 ### Add text to your image

 You can add text to your image using the command `annotate_text`.